Leonard N. Stern: Legal and image problems

 According to the unsigned cover article, "Dynasty In Distress" in the February 9, 2004 issue of Business Week, Stern was "intensely engaged" as a board member of Rite Aid in the mid-to-late '90s when the drugstore chain admitted to overstating net income by $1 billion over two years.

 Stern was named in several class action suits in which investors claimed that he and other directors had breached their fiduciary duty to shareholders.
 A separate lawsuit, filed by Kevin Mann, the son of the original founder and former executive vice-president, alleged that Stern used his influence to increase shelf space in Rite Aid stores for Hartz's pet products at the expense of competitors.
 Rite Aid settled that suit in 1999 for $11 million.

 Stern resigned from the board in late 2001.
 According to the article, he "brushes all of this aside: 'We saved that company from bankruptcy.
 We threw out the old management and brought in the new and set it on its turnaround' ".

 Philanthropy

+Stern made a $30 million donation to the then named New York University College of Business and Public Administration and the Graduate School of Business Administration, resulting in the creation of the New York University Stern School of Business.
+He has continued supporting New York University, and made an additional $50 million donation to NYU Stern to support undergraduate scholarships in 2021.

 He was the founder in 1986 and is chairman of Homes for the Homeless.
 According to its website, it serves over 630 homeless families and over 1,200 homeless children each day at five separate sites across New York City.

 Stern collected Cycladic antiquities in the 1980s–now under custodianship of the Hellenic Ancient Culture Institute, lending objects to the Metropolitan Museum of Art and to the Museum of Cycladic Art in Athens.